meganchiu/pick-our-night/README.md

 # Pick Our Night

-A "what should we do tonight?" recommendation engine for Fort Worth (76108) — weighted mood matching, a weighted spin-the-wheel matchmaker, and an interactive map of favorite spots.
+A "what should we do tonight?" recommendation engine for any city — weighted mood matching, a weighted spin-the-wheel matchmaker, and an interactive map of favorite spots.

 ## Files